Nick Norwitz: an athletic diet?

 What’s Nick up to now?

-While completeing his Oxford doctorate (Ph.D.) over the past two years, he also published twelve papers related to metabolism and health; worked on developing a nutrition tracking application to facilitate nutrition science research; started teaching “Food as Medicine” as a Harvard Medical School elective; and, co-authored a science-based keto cookbook for release 9 March 2021.
+While completing his Oxford doctorate (Ph.D.), Nick published twelve papers related to metabolism and health; worked on developing a nutrition tracking application to facilitate nutrition science research; started teaching “Food as Medicine” as a Harvard Medical School elective; and, co-authored a science-based keto cookbook for release 9 March 2021.

-In July 2021, Nick will start his medical studies at Harvard Medical School.
-You can follow him here: Nick on Twitter
+In July 2021, Nick started his medical studies at Harvard Medical School.

 - Metabolic Multipliers